-As a result, the goal of this technology is to create a single codebase that can be natively compiled to run on different systems.
-This topic was covered largely in the blog post what is cross-platform mobile app development? – here worth mentioning frameworks are React Native and Flutter.
+As a result, this technology aims to create a single codebase that can be natively compiled to run on different systems.
+This topic was covered mainly in the blog post what is cross-platform mobile app development? – worth mentioning frameworks are React Native and Flutter.

 React Native and Flutter

 By using React Native or Flutter frameworks, the development is far less expensive than the native one.
-Instead of creating an application for each platform, you just develop and maintain a single codebase.
-In terms of UX, this might require a bit more work to imitate native feeling, but with simple apps design, it’s not an issue.
+Instead of creating an application for each platform, you develop and maintain a single codebase.
+In terms of UX, this might require a bit more work to imitate native feeling, but with a simple app design, it’s not an issue.

-The good thing about Flutter and React Native is that you can still create native platform-specific code for some functionalities and combine the best of both worlds When maintaining a single codebase It’s easier to reach additional target groups and ship new functionalities to your customers much faster.
+The good thing about Flutter and React Native is that you can still create native platform-specific code for some functionalities and combine the best of both worlds.
+When maintaining a single codebase, It’s easier to reach other target groups and ship new functionalities to your customers much faster.
 Some examples using Flutter could be the Alibaba super app or our recent case study on the University of Wrocław app.